ottemo/foundation/README.md

 > cp ottemo.sample.ini ottemo.ini
 ```

 Now edit the file with your favorite editor.
-Here is a basice version of the file for MySQL.
+Here is a basic version of the file for MySQL.
 Change the values USER and PASSWORD according to the credentials you created when first setting up the empty database.
 ```
 ; minimal settings for mysql driver db.mysql.db=commerce